1996–97 Singer Akai Cup

-The 1997 Singer Akai Cup was held in Sharjah, UAE, between April 3-11, 1997.
+The 1997 Singer Akai Cup was a cricket tournament held in Sharjah, UAE, between April 3-11, 1997.
 Three national teams took part: Pakistan, Sri Lanka, and Zimbabwe.

 The 1997 Singer Akai Cup started with a double round-robin tournament where each team played the other twice.
 The two leading teams qualified for the final.
 Sri Lanka won the tournament and US$40,000.
 Runners-up Pakistan won US$25,000 and Zimbabwe US$10,000.

 The beneficiaries of the tournament were Waqar Younis and Saeed Ahmed who each received US$35,000, and Aslam Khokhar, Israr Ali and Zulfiqar Ahmed (all Pakistan) who each received US$10,000.